mkrul/pet-registry/documentation.md

 - Use proper type safety for form submission results
 - Maintain form state in custom hooks to reduce container complexity
 - Keep view/edit mode toggle separate from form state management
+- Use variant props to handle component size variations while maintaining consistent styling
+- Match form control heights exactly when components are used in the same context
+- Use descriptive prop names that directly reflect their purpose (e.g., 'height' instead of 'variant')
+- Keep component APIs intuitive and self-documenting
+- Follow MUI conventions for prop naming (e.g., using 'size' instead of 'height')
+- Align component props with established design system patterns
+- Ensure consistent prop naming across all component instances
+- When updating component APIs, check all usage locations including form field components
+- Apply consistent height styling to both Autocomplete and TextField components
+- When using MUI compound components, ensure styles are applied at the correct level
+- Maintain consistent size props across multiple instances of the same component
+- Pay special attention to component variations in compound form fields
++ Ensure all instances of a component within the same form context use consistent size props
++ When adding a new component instance, copy all relevant props from existing instances
++ Disable clear option in form contexts where fields are required
++ Follow MUI's Autocomplete API patterns for consistent behavior
++ Verify field requirements match business rules before marking as required
++ Double-check form field requirements across all form contexts

 ## Bug Fixes
 - Fixed microchipped checkbox in NewReportForm where "I don't know" was checked by default